ffigura/amplitude-vector-interpretation/README.md

 ## Dependencies

-The Python program for compute the amplitude of the anomaly vector - "Test_X.py" requires the Python library "numpy" and the last development version of the free Python packaged "Fatiando a Terra" ( https://www.fatiando.org/dev/install.html#installing-the-latest-development-version ).
-The script "Test_X_plot.py" requires the same Python packages in addtion to "matplotlib".
+The Python programs for compute the syntehtic data - "generate_input.py" - and the amplitude of the magnetic anomaly vector - "X_I_D.py" - require the Python library "numpy" and the last development version of the free Python packaged "Fatiando a Terra" ( https://www.fatiando.org/dev/install.html#installing-the-latest-development-version ).
+The script "X_plot.py" requires the same Python packages in addtion to "matplotlib".

 The easier way to get Python and all libraries installed is through the Anaconda Python distribution (https://www.anaconda.com/distribution/).
 After installed Anaconda, install the libraries